stanwu/CLI-Dev-Android-SDK/README.md

-# Template-Dev-Android-SDK
+# Template-Dev-Android-SDK for CLI developer

-Template for Android Development Environment (for CLI developer) You don't need to install any GUI or Desktop environment for your Android app development environment.
+Template for Android Development Environment
+You don't need to install any GUI or Desktop environment for your Android app development environment.

 ### How to use this template?